winitzki/scall/tutorial/programming_dhall.md

 let semigroupBoolToBool : Semigroup (Bool → Bool) = { append = compose_forward Bool Bool Bool }
 ```

-The type `Natural` together with the value `semigroupNatural` is an instance of `Semigroup` because the associativity law holds for that evidence value.
+The type `Natural`  is an instance of `Semigroup` because the associativity law holds for the evidence value `semigroupNatural`.

 The associativity law can be expressed using Dhall's equality types like this:
 ```dhall